“[N]oted for its expertise in corporate governance.”

 - Blank Rome was named the 2013 “Top Law Firm for Corporate Governance” by The Legal Intelligencer as part of its Best Law Firm Corporate Practices contest.

-- Ranked Tier 1 in 2021 U.S. News & World Report–Best Lawyers® (Woodward/White, Inc.) for M&A Law nationally and in Pittsburgh and for Corporate Law nationally and in Los Angeles, Philadelphia, and Pittsburgh.
-Highly ranked for Capital Markets Law nationally and regionally in Los Angeles and Philadelphia and for M&A Law regionally in Los Angeles and New York City.
+- Ranked Tier 1 in 2022 U.S. News & World Report–Best Lawyers® (Woodward/White, Inc.) for M&A Law nationally and in Pittsburgh and for Corporate Law nationally and in Los Angeles, Philadelphia, and Pittsburgh.
+Highly ranked for Capital Markets Law nationally and regionally in Los Angeles and Philadelphia and for M&A Law regionally in Los Angeles, New York City, and Pittsburgh.

 - 2023 Legal 500 ranks Blank Rome as a Recommended Firm in M&A – Middle Market.